MikaPyDev/MikaPyDev/README.md

 - 👋 Hi, I’m @MikaPyDev
+- 🏫 Studying econometrics and data science at the VU Amsterdam
-- 👀 I’m interested in Artificial Intelligence
+- 👀 I like to explore the possibilities of Artificial Intelligence
-- 🌱 I’m currently learning monte carlo tree search
+- 🌱 Currently learning genetic algorithms